arnaudoff/scala-quick/07_built_in_control_structures/README.md

 ## Refactoring imperative-style code

-In this lecture, we will again look at a imperative to functional conversion just so you can get a feel for the functional style faster.
+In this lecture, we will again look at an imperative to functional conversion just so you can get a feel for the functional style faster.

 Example (printing a multiplication table):